-Member life benefits will be paid to the Member's beneficiary with the exception of an advance payment due to terminal illness that will be paid directly to the Member.
+Member life benefits will be paid to the Member's beneficiary.

 Blue Cross must receive proof of claim as soon as is reasonably possible and in no event later than 15 months following the date of death.

 Eligibility for Conversion